• Skip to main content

 July 11, 2014

 Since ancient times, coffee was said to have healing properties.
 After-dinner coffee was thought to assist digestion, enhance endurance, and act as an antidote for inebriation.
-The Middle Eastern custom of drinking very hot, black coffee in small cups traveled to Europe along with the beverage, in the 17th century.
-It was the French, in …
+The Middle Eastern custom …

 Read moreThe Art of Demitasse — Past Visitor Center Exhibit